Food Fetish

 Prevalence & culture

 Food play appears in mainstream erotic imagery and popular culture and is generally regarded as a common, harmless variation, though hard figures are scarce.
-Broad survey work on fetishistic interest (including Joyal & Carpentier (2017), which found that roughly 44% of a general-population sample reported some fetishistic interest) situates food-related play as a small niche within a much larger field.
-The relative-frequency data assembled by Scorolli et al. (2007) likewise place edible-object fetishes far below the dominant body-part and clothing categories.
+Broad survey work on paraphilic interest situates it as a small niche within a much larger field: Joyal & Carpentier (2017), sampling the general population of Québec, found fetishism the second most common paraphilic interest after voyeurism, with about 44.5% expressing some fetishistic desire.
+Where that broad interest lands is telling: in the relative-frequency data of Scorolli et al. (2007), assembled from some 5,000 members of online fetish groups, preferences for body parts (33%) and objects usually associated with the body (30%) dominated, while objects not associated with the body, the category that includes food and edible items, made up just 5% of preferences.
 Dedicated communities (WAM forums, niche producers, kink directories) exist but are modest, and food fetishism has attracted little study of its own, so any prevalence estimate is approximate and low-confidence.

 Safety, consent & law